 Terry Harpold (PhD, Comparative Literature and Literary Theory, University of Pennsylvania) is Associate Professor of English, Film, and Media Studies at the University of Florida.
-His research interests and teaching include narrative and material operations of digital and print media; psychoanalytic theory; comics studies; science and literature; and science fiction and the scientific romance (especially Jules Verne).
+His research interests and teaching include narrative and material operations of digital and print media; psychoanalytic theory; science and literature; and early science fiction (late 19th and early 20th centuries).
 Nominated in 2002 and 2005 for an award for teaching excellence in the UF College of Liberal Arts & Sciences, he was a winner of the award in 2007.
 In 2011, he was nominated for a University-wide award for doctoral dissertation mentoring.
 He is the Department of English’s Director of Graduate Student Teaching and General Education.

 His articles and chapters in press include: a taxonomic study of ”lectoral art “ (images of readers reading) in the illustrated Hetzel editions of Verne’s Voyages Extraordinaires, forthcoming in Collectionner l’Extraordinaire – see above; and entries for When Worlds Collide: The Critical Companion to Science Fiction Film Adaptations (Liverpool University Press, 2013), on film adaptations of Joseph Sargent’s Colossus: The Forbin Project (1970) and Karel Zeman’s A Deadly Invention (Vynález zkázy, 1958).

 Department of English

 office hours, spring 2014: M, 2:30–5 PM (TUR 4012A) & by appt.